Dalenacio/dublin-transit-tracker/README.md

 The downloaded can take a few minutes depending on connection speed and will need to be performed upon first server launch, as well as subsequent launches if the server has been dormant for too long.

 On very low-memory systems, such as some free online hosts, the default approach might be too memory-intensive.
 Add ``IS_LOW_MEM=true`` to the .env file (once created) to work from the disk as much as possible instead.
+This will skip the extraction of shapes.txt and stop_times.txt, as they are the largest files in the reference by a few orders of magnitude.

 ### Installation